cloudmesh-community/fa18-516-29/chapter/HiveIntegrationwithSpark.md

-# Installation and Configuration of Hive in a multi node Hadoop Cluster
+# Installation and Configuration of Hive in a Multi node Hadoop Cluster

 ## Introduction:
  The following section describes the installation and configuration of Hive on Hadoop cluster.